gnss-sdr/gnss-sdr/utils/skyplot/README.md

 ## Features

 - Processes RINEX navigation files.
-- Optionally uses an OBS file to limit plot to the receiver active processing time (--use-obs).
+- Optionally uses an OBS file to limit plot to the receiver observation time (--use-obs).
   - When enabled, the tool looks for a matching file by replacing the last character of the NAV filename with O/o and uses it if found.